 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Preserving the beauty of Suoi Tien scenic spot
+Preserving the beauty of Suoi Tien scenic spot.

 Báo Khánh HòaBáo Khánh Hòa01/07/2025

-Natural scenery associated with legends
+Natural landscapes intertwined with legends

-A corner of Suoi Tien scenic spot.
+A view of Suoi Tien scenic spot.

-A corner of Suoi Tien scenic spot.
+A view of Suoi Tien scenic spot.

 Source: https://baokhanhhoa.vn/du-lich/202507/giu-ve-dep-danh-thang-suoi-tien-0d9244f/